37 Types of Wedding Venues You Need to See Before Making Your Final Decision

 If you're planning a rustic-themed wedding, a farm venue is the perfect environment for your vibe to shine.
 We love that couples have the flexibility to use the gorgeous open fields and party indoors in the farmhouse.
 Plus, many farms allow you to take advantage of their amenities like a cozy fire pit, tractor transportation and on-site accommodations.
 And if your nuptials are taking place around Christmas, book a Christmas tree farm where the jolly and festive spirit is omnipresent.

-Another fairytale-inspired wedding venue style are gardens, with 5% of survey respondents booking one for their celebration.
+Another fairytale-inspired choice are garden wedding venues, with 9% of survey respondents booking one for their celebration.
 Botanical gardens offer gorgeous natural surroundings for ceremonies, receptions and photos, meaning you likely won't need to bring in lots of flowers and greenery to decorate your garden-inspired wedding.
 As with other venues that operate as public sites, there may be rules and restrictions you'll want to know before booking.

 Settle into an intimate haven of fresh blooms and lush greenery when you book a greenhouse wedding venue.
 You get the best of both worlds with beautiful nature within a structure that protects you from the elements.
 Our favorite part about this type of venue for a wedding is that greenhouses are usually sustainable and have cool features like renewable energy generating power for the space or recycling services to compost leftover food.

 Whether you're a history buff or love beautiful architecture, a historic home or building is a lovely choice for a wedding venue.
-According to our findings, 13% of wedding celebrations take place in a historic space.
+According to our findings, 12% of wedding celebrations take place in a historic space, which is another unique category included in our Unforgettable Venues collection.
 These venues tend to be picturesque, with indoor and outdoor spaces.
 While many historic homes specialize in smaller, more intimate weddings, others can accommodate larger parties.
 Some historic homes have rules and restrictions to maintain the integrity of the space, including rules banning open flames and noise restrictions, so read over any contracts carefully.

 A lake house offers the scenery of a waterfront event space combined with the rustic charm of a barn or farm.
 4% of couples booked a lake house or cabin in 2022 and used it as a beautiful getaway.
-There are numerous fun activities you can plan at a lake house, like boat rides, lawn games and s'more roasting.
+There are numerous fun activities you can plan at lakeside wedding venues, like boat rides, lawn games and s'more roasting.
 Just remember this type of wedding venue is best during the spring and summer months because it lends itself well to outdoor festivities.

 If you and your partner are bookworms, consider having your wedding in a library.
 Many libraries have modern or classic architecture that's stunning in its own right, but with the right decorations, can be elevated even more.
 These venues usually have lots of space, so it's an excellent choice for big weddings, but if you want to be surrounded by your favorite titles for your small wedding, consider having your event at your favorite bookstore.
 By booking a public library, you're supporting a venue that provides education and jobs for the local community.